zoakley423/Cybersecurity-Beast/README.md

 - Add whitelisted IP addresses_laptop IP address - 99.137.152.122

 Machines within the network can only be accessed by jump box.
-- _TODO: Which machine did you allow to access your ELK VM?
+- Which machine did you allow to access your ELK VM?
 What was its IP address?_ The machine that was allowed access to the Elk VM (10.1.0.4) was the jump box (10.0.0.4) via SSH port 22.

 A summary of the access policies in place can be found in the table below.